wezen/docker-apollo/README.md

 ## Quickstart

-This procedure starts tomcat in a standard virtualized environment with a PostgreSQL database with [Chado](http://gmod.org/wiki/Introduction_to_Chado0).
+This procedure starts tomcat in a standard virtualized environment with a PostgreSQL database with [Chado](http://gmod.org/wiki/Introduction_to_Chado).

 - Install [docker](https://docs.docker.com/engine/installation/) for your system if not previously done.
-- `docker run -it -p 8888:8080 gmod/apollo:stable`
+- `docker run -it -p 8888:8080 gmod/apollo:stable` # for a tested release
+- `docker run -it -p 8888:8080 gmod/apollo:latest` # for the latest
+- `docker run -it -p 8888:8080 gmod/apollo:apollo-only` # for the latest
 - `docker run -it -v this-directory/data/:/data/ -p 8888:8080 gmod/apollo:stable`
-- Apollo will be available at http://machine-ip:8888/ (or 8080 if you don't figure the port)
+- Apollo will be available at [http://localhost:8888/](http://localhost:8888/) (or 8888 if you don't configure the port)

 ### Logging In